jhirono/amlsecurity/Readme.md

 Let's try to establish VPN connection to hub vnet and access ml.azure.com from your browser.
 If you do not see error, your configuration looks good.

 > **BEFORE YOU CONTINUE** Enterprise corporation has custom DNS service.
-In that case, they need to configure their custom DNS to resolve FQDNs with Private IP.
+In that case, they need to configure their custom DNS to resolve FQDNs with Private IP like we did in host file.

 ### Create VM in your workspace hub VNet (easy)

 You create Data Science Virtual Machine in training subnet.
 Look [this doc](https://docs.microsoft.com/azure/machine-learning/data-science-virtual-machine/provision-vm).

-I recommend using Bation to access VM.
+I recommend using Bastion to access VM.
 Look [this doc](https://docs.microsoft.com/azure/bastion/create-host-cli)

 Please also create NSG for Bastion subnet.
 Data Science VM is inside your VNet and you can access your private link enabled workspace.
 You have private DNS zones on Azure so you do not need hostfile update.
 If you do not see error, your configuration is succeeded.